lmm2020/MITx-6.00.1x/Lecture_Notes.md

 IDE: Integrated development environment (text editor)

-# Conditionals
-A branching program is a program that can run down many different ways depending on the outcome of a test.
+Conditionals: A branching program can be run down many different ways depending on the outcome of a test.

   Use conditional statements (if, else, elif) to perform a test

   if 2 > 3:                              - a test that will either output true or false
       print(“2 is greater than 3!”)      - what to do if the test outputs true

   else:
       print(“2 is not greater than 3.”)  - what to do if the test outputs false

   elif gives the conditional another test to check if the first one outputs false.
 There can be multiple elif operators in a conditional.

-# Loops
-Looping programs are programs that repeat themselves until they satisfy some condition.
+Loops are programs that repeat themselves until they satisfy some condition.
   For loops have a known number of iterations

   While loops have an unknown number of iterations

   both while and for loops can end early with a BREAK statement
       break statement: special key word that stops the execution of that loop/code
     - immediately exits whatever loop it is in
     - skips remaining expressions in code block
     - exits only innermost loop

+loop  characteristics
+  need a loop variable
+  **initialized outside loop** important to do this!! changes within loop test for termination depends on variable

+useful to think about a decrementing function when loop is entered, value is non-negative when value is <= 0, loop terminates and, value is decreased every time through loop

 range(start, stop, step)